cowsik-s/python-testing/README.md

 # Date and Asset Filtering Script

 This repository contains a Python script to filter and format data from a Qualys Scorecard CSV file.
-The script ensures that the 'Target Remediation Date' column is in the `MM/DD/YYYY` format and removes excluded assets based on an exclusion list.
+The script ensures that the 'Target Remediation Date' column is in the MM/DD/YYYY format, checks the dates to include only today and future dates, and removes excluded assets based on an exclusion list.

 ## Prerequisites